caltechlibrary/caltechlibrary.github.io/posts/2025/08/11/Opensearch_Description_Document.md

 Safari has locked down this feature but still supports it.
 Apple just makes it hard to find and change it.

-1. Open the URL of the page that links to the Opensearch Decription Document
+1. Open the URL of the page that links to the OpenSearch Description Document
 2. Go to the Safari menu, click on settings
 3. Click on Search
 4. Make sure "Enable Quick Website Search" is checked

-If this is enabled you can now type in the hostname of the website, a space followed by your search terms.
+If this is enabled you can now type in the host-name of the website, a space followed by your search terms.
 Bingo you're now search the website.

 ### Chrome

 Chrome requires the most steps to enable your site search.
 This is not surprising given the parent company.

-1. Open the URL of the page that links to the Opensearch Description Document
+1. Open the URL of the page that links to the OpenSearch Description Document
 2. Click on Chrome's menu and open the settings
 3. Click on Search Engine
 4. Just below the box where you set your default search engine is a box labeled "Manage search engines and site search", click on it.